Project brief (what you must deliver)

 The business report is an explanation of the general business environment in which you are working.
 It includes an identification of competitors and/or description of the niche your site will fill, a discussion on revenue generation or what alternate value the project will deliver.
 It may also be beneficial to do a SWOT analysis.

 Cultural Context is an exploration of the wider context within which your project is set.
 For example, if your project was to do with blogging, you could explore the history of the blog, the different forms it takes, self-publishing, self-expression, the democratisation of opinion and what effect this has had on culture and on society more broadly.
+This should allow us to understand where your project will fit within this wider context aond/or how it will become a natural progression of what has come before it.

 Research: Report only

-This report is primarily an analysis of the existing web landscape within your chosen field.
+Following on from the Business and Cultural Context report, this report is primarily an analysis of the existing web landscape within your chosen field.
 It should include an analysis of cognate websites (those in the same niche, subject area or genre) and an analysis of non-cognate websites (those that provide similar functions but in different subject areas or genres).

-You must also undertake a competitor analysis.
+You should also undertake a competitor analysis.
 How popular or successful are your competitors?
 What is their business model?
 Can you learn from this?
 Can you improve on this?
 What can you do that they are not doing?
 What problems that they experience can you avoid?

 Phase 2 - Planning